-is a powerful compiler cache that speeds up Android builds by avoiding redundant compilation.
+ccache is a powerful compiler cache that speeds up Android builds by avoiding redundant compilation.
 AOSP 15 fully supports it when configured correctly — no changes to the build system are necessary.

-This guide walks you through enabling ccache
+This guide walks you through enabling ccache in a reliable and portable way.

 - Enable

-in Your Environment
+Ccachein Your Environment

 Add the following to your shell or build script: